JamesLoyd/KriegBot/README.md

 To see what you can do under the MIT License, you can check it out [here](https://github.com/JamesLoyd/KriegBot/blob/mainline/LICENSE).

 ## Environment Variables
-Environment variables are used to hide crucial tokens for Slack, Discord, and Github.
+Environment variables are used to keep tokens, ip addresses, or anything else you want to be not in a configuration file.

+#### Token Environment Variables

 ```
 KRIEGBOT_SLACK_TOKEN="some token"